 - Download assets

-To edit an asset, click its name on the Assets page.
-What you can edit depends on the type of asset:
+What else you can edit depends on the type of asset.

 The color of the lock indicates whether you can unlock and edit a locked asset: